-The traditional accounting model is based on the principle of historic cost and for this reason only a very narrow range of intangibles is included within financial statements.
-In providing a record of what has happened in the past, historic cost accounts provide a useful starting point in assessing the performance of a business but without forward looking information the picture that they provide is incomplete.
+The traditional accounting model is based on the principle of historic cost and for this reason, only a very narrow range of intangibles is included within financial statements.
+In providing a record of what has happened in the past, historic cost accounts provide a useful starting point in assessing the performance of a business however, without forward looking information, the picture that they provide is incomplete.

-Intellectual Capital (IC) statements take a different and complementary stance by considering those things which are valuable in considering the future (rather than the past) and this means that a much wider range of intangibles need to be included.
-Taking historic financial statements and forward-looking IC statements together is aimed at improving the transparency of the way in which an organisation is seeking to create value.
+IC Statements take a different and complementary stance by considering those things which are valuable in evaluating the future (rather than only the past) and this means that a much wider range of intangibles need to be included.
+The methodology of considering historical financial statements and forward-looking IC Statements together, is aimed at improving the transparency of the way in which an organisation is seeking to create value.

 At the centre of this assessment is the quality of decisions being made by management, which relate to the future prospects of the business.
-First and foremost IC statements are primarily about internal reporting, management and control of the business but this internal focus is an essential pre requisite for the ability of management to communicate what they are doing to external audiences which is of particular importance when the organisation needs to seek finance from banks or equity from investors.
+First and foremost, IC Statements are primarily about internal reporting, management and control of the business.
+This internal focus is an essential prerequisite for management to develop the ability to communicate what they are doing to external audiences; this is of particular importance when the organisation needs to seek finance from banks, or equity from investors.

-A good IC report will improve an organisations internal processes for managing its overall resources, both tangible and intangible and more importantly it will provide a sound basis for improving the quality of the dialogue with financiers by explaining why the organisation does what it does and how it is building the resources and capabilities necessary to succeed in the future.
-IC statements help to clarify the way in which competitive advantage is being built by providing a narrative which explains both value chain positioning and the business model which is to be used to create value.
+A good IC Report will improve an organisation's internal processes for managing its overall resources, both tangible and intangible.
+Even more importantly, it will provide a sound basis for improving the quality of the dialogue with financiers by explaining why the organisation does what it does and how it is building the resources and capabilities necessary to succeed in the future.
+IC Statements help to clarify the way in which competitive advantage is being built by providing a narrative which explains both value chain positioning and the business model for value creation.

-For research-intensive SMEs, with their focus on R&D, innovation and future prospects, the ability to provide a credible picture of what is being done and why this will result in future success is particularly important.
-In the Communications on Investing in Research: an action plan for Europe COM[2003]226 and the Communications on business-related services COM[2003]747 the European Commission intends to address this issue of improved identification, measuring and reporting in order to overcome the present lack of reliable information about the intellectual capital of a company.
-This is especially relevant for research-intensive SMEs that often are IC intensive but have less means compared to larger enterprises to convince investors about the value of their IC.
+For research-intensive SMEs, with their focus on R&D, innovation and future prospects, the ability to provide a credible picture of what is being done and why this will result in future success, is particularly important.
+In the Communications on Investing in Research: an Action Plan for Europe COM[2003]226 and the

+Communication on business-related services COM[2003]747, the European Commission intends to address this issue of improved identification, measuring and reporting; in order to overcome the present lack of reliable information about an enterprise's Intellectual Capital.
+This is especially relevant for research intensive SMEs which, although IC intensive, have less means to convince investors about the value of their Intellectual Capital than larger enterprises.

-IC has been defined as the combination of an organization's Human, Organizational and Relational resources and activities.
+Intellectual Capital has been defined as the combination of an organization's Human, Organizational and Relational resources and activities.
 It includes the knowledge, skills, experiences and abilities of the employees, its R&D activities, organizational routines, procedures, systems, databases and its Intellectual Property rights, as well as all of the resources linked to its external relationships; such as with its customers, suppliers, R&D partners, etc (MERITUM, 2002).
-IC can be both the product of R&D activities and the enabler for creating greater value from R&D. This combination of intangible resources and activities allows an organisation to transform a bundle of material, financial and human resources in a system capable of creating stakeholder value.
-Intangibles to become part of the intellectual capital of an organisation have to be durably and effectively internalised and/or appropriated by this organisation.
+Intellectual Capital can be both the product of R&D activities and the enabler for creating greater value from R&D. This combination of intangible resources and activities allows an organisation to transform a bundle of material, financial and human resources into a system capable of creating stakeholder value.
+For intangibles to become part of the intellectual capital of an organisation, these have to be durably and effectively internalised and/or appropriated by it.

-IC is the result of, and the prerequisite for, successful R&D
+Intellectual Capital is the result of, and the prerequisite for, successful R&D